Wick polynomials in non-commutative probability: Introduction

 In the paper at hand we revisit from a Hopf theoretic point of view the theory of free, boolean and conditionally free Wick polynomials.
 The relevance of shuffle group actions and structures in the sense of \cite{EP17} is also emphasized.

 The article is organized as follows.
 In \Cref{sect:classical}, we recall the definitions of classical cumulants and Wick polynomials.
-In \Cref{ssect:tensorc}, we show using a Hopf algebraic approach how the definition of classical cumulants lifts to the notion of tensor cumulants for random variables in a non-commutative probability space.
+In \Cref{sect:cumulants} we do the same for free and boolean cumulants. \Cref{sect:nc-Wick} defines free Wick polynomials using the Hopf algebraic approach.
+The new definition is shown to extend Anshelevich's definition of multivariate free Appell polynomials.
+At the beginning of \Cref{sect:nsShuffle} we introduce the shuffle-theoretic framework allowing to deal with non-commutative moment-cumulant relations and the corresponding non-commutative Wick polynomials. \Cref{sect:ncrev} revisits accordingly moment-cumulant relations in non-commutative probability theory following mainly the references \cite{EP15,EP18a,EP18}. \Cref{sect:shW} develops shuffle calculus for free Wick polynomials.
+In \Cref{sec:bwickpoly} boolean Wick polynomials are also introduced and analysed from this point of view. \Cref{sect:cfreeW} uses the same approach to define conditionally free Wick polynomials.
+In \Cref{sect:group} we show how the three notions of non-commutative Wick polynomials can be related through comodule structures and the induced group actions. \Cref{sect:products} shows how the classical notion of Wick products generalises naturally to the non-commutative setting, inducing three new associative algebra structures on the tensor algebra over a non-commutative probability space.
+Finally, in \Cref{ssect:tensorc}, we show using a Hopf algebraic approach how the definition of classical cumulants lifts to the notion of tensor cumulants for random variables in a non-commutative probability space.
 In the following \Cref{sect:Wick}, we explain how this leads to the definition of tensor Wick polynomials.
 These two sections extend the results of \cite{EPTZ18} from the classical to the tensor framework.
-In \Cref{sect:cumulants,sect:nsShuffle} we introduce the Hopf and shuffle-theoretic framework allowing to deal with other non-commutative moment-cumulant relations and corresponding non-commutative Wick polynomials. \Cref{sect:ncrev} revisits accordingly moment-cumulant relations in non-commutative probability theory following mainly the references \cite{EP15,EP18a,EP18}. \Cref{sect:nc-Wick} defines free Wick polynomials using the Hopf algebraic approach.
-The new definition is shown to extend Anshelevich's definition of multivariate free Appell polynomials. \Cref{sect:shW} develops shuffle calculus for free Wick polynomials.
-Boolean Wick polynomials are also introduced and analysed from this point of view. \Cref{sect:cfreeW} uses the same approach to define conditionally free Wick polynomials.
-In \Cref{sect:group} we show how the three notions of non-commutative Wick polynomials can be related through comodule structures and the induced group actions.
-Lastly, \Cref{sect:products} concludes by showing how the classical notion of Wick products generalises naturally to the non-commutative setting, inducing three new associative algebra structures on the tensor algebra over a non-commutative probability space.

 Below, $\mathbb{K}$ denotes the base field of characteristic zero over which all algebraic structures are defined.
 All (co-)algebras are (co-)associative and (co-)unital unless otherwise stated.